ydahal1/ydahal1/jokes.md

-What's black and white and read all over?
-The newspaper.
+Why did the opera singer go sailing?
+They wanted to hit the high Cs.

 [
-Thu Feb 12 00:38:00 UTC 2026
+Fri Feb 13 00:40:58 UTC 2026
  ]